revtam/uchain/README.md

 -   Author: Tamás Révész
 -   Supervisor: Univ.-Prof. Dipl.-Ing.
 Dr. Wolfgang Klas

+## Project concept

 The uChain project is an implementation of a **digital study performance and evaluation pass** built on a private Ethereum blockhain network.
+The pass records individual, required study achievements like milestones, tests, etc. during a course, the final grading of a course, and the collection of gradings of courses during the entire study.

+## Structure of the repository

 This repository contains the system components of the project:

--   Blockchain network: `./uchain/` directory
+-   Blockchain network: in `./uchain/` directory
--   Smart contracts: `./smartcontracts/` directory
+-   Smart contracts: in `./smartcontracts/` directory
--   Frontend: `./frontend/` directory
+-   Frontend: in `./frontend/` directory
--   File server: `./fileupload/` directory
+-   File server: in `./fileupload/` directory
--   Registrator server: `./registrator/` directory
+-   Registrator server: in `./registrator/` directory

 ## Configurations, descriptions and detailed instructions